The Workshops Rail Museum Visit with Kids

 Trackside Cafe and Shops

 There are 2 shops at The Workshops Rail Museum.
-One is in the front building where you purchase tickets and the other shares a building with Trackside Cafe.
+One is in the front building, where you purchase tickets, and the other shares a building with Trackside Cafe.

 Trackside Cafe has lots of seating, both indoors and outside.

-The shops sell a wide variety of train-themed toys, games, puzzles, and books as well as other items.
+The shops sell a wide variety of train-themed toys, games, puzzles, and books, as well as other items.
 There are always Thomas the Train-themed items in the shops.

-Ipswich Art Gallery, Children’s Gallery
+- Ipswich Children’s Art Gallery

-21 Things To Do In and Around Ipswich with Kids
+- Things To Do In and Around Ipswich with Kids

-Springbrook National Park Hiking with Kids
+- Springbrook National Park Hiking with Kids

-How to Spend a Beautiful Day Outside Near Brisbane with Kids
+- How to Spend a Beautiful Day Outside Near Brisbane with Kids